fedegr0x/whcnc/README.md

 ## Rituals
 Some rituals are very important.
 You should always do rituals at low level just because they give some buffs for little time (effeciency).
 ### Military
+* T3 troops ASAP (this is the priority above all else)
 ### Champion
-Champion combat - always get this to max.
+* Champion combat - always get this to max.
 This is your primary souce of secret ingredients that allow you to up shrines and gear
 ### Defence
 * Always up Defence capacity as soon as you don't have enough.
 * Defence salvaging always up this because in case of attack you will be able to recover quickly